History of the Hercé family and their 'Maison Particular'

 To be continued: Members of the de Hercé family do survive the Revolution and go on to find leading roles in the new world of France.
 The house was never returned to the de Hercé family.

-Historical research complied by
+Historical research by Vanessa Williamson

 ©2018 l Hotel de Hercé, Mayenne